Quantum-to-classical transition and imprints of continuous spontaneous localization in classical bouncing universes: Squeezing of quantum states associated with tensor modes in the matter bounce

 and it is straightforward to examine that $\vert\tilde u_{k}\vert^2 -\vert\tilde v_{k}\vert^2=1$, as required.
 Once we have these two quantities at hand, we can obtain the squeezing parameters $r_k$, $\phi_k$ and $\theta_k$ from the relations

-Using the solutions for $f_k$ we have obtained in the case of the matter bounce in the previous section, we have plotted the behavior of the squeezing parameter $r_k$ as a function of e-$\cN$-folds in Fig.~\ref{fig:s}.
+Using the solutions for $f_k$ we have obtained in the case of the matter bounce in the previous section, we have plotted the behavior of the squeezing parameter $r_k$ as a function of e-N-folds in Fig.~\ref{fig:s}.